Wallpaper-Engine-Team/wallpaper-engine-faq/docs/de/interface/broken.md

 Your graphics card drivers are broken or misconfigured.
 Download the latest drivers for your graphics cards (even if you already have the latest drivers) and perform a clean re-installation of the drivers.
 Is is important that you first uninstall your current drivers and then install the latest drivers to ensure any broken files or settings are removed.

 If the problem persists, turn off Wallpaper Engine.
-Then re-launch Wallpaper Engine using the third launch option in Steam labeled "disable UI hardware acceleration".
+Then re-launch Wallpaper Engine using the third launch option in Steam labeled "User Interface Safe Start".

 **If the Wallpaper Engine user interface has white lines**: You have **Nvidia Image Sharpening** turned on for all applications.
 Turn it off in your Nvidia drivers or do a clean reinstallation of your Nvidia drivers by uninstalling your current ones first.